-An oil drip pan—the kind you place underneath a car—is my preferred method for holding the WSM lid when it's not on the cooker.
+A large-sized automobile oil drip pan—the kind you place on the garage floor to catch oil drips under your car—is my preferred method for holding the WSM lid when it’s not on the cooker.
 It protects my patio from drips from the cooker and gives me a place to set the lid.
-The one shown here measures 47" x 25" and cost less than $20 at an auto supply store.
+The one shown here measures 47″ x 25″ and cost about $20 at an auto parts store.

-Clark Hodgson from Wyocena, WI used scrap material to fashion the shepherd's crook shown in Photo 2.
+Clark Hodgson from Wyocena, WI used scrap material to fashion a swiveling shepherd’s hook.
 The hook swings from side to side so the lid can be moved out of the way.
 The vertical pipe is bolted to the table on which the cookers sit.

 Tim Stork from Montgomery, IL noticed that his electric roasting pan had a lid holder design that could be adapted to the Weber Bullet.
-He installed a Weber lid handle on the side of the middle cooking section and added two L-shaped metal clips (Photos 4-5).
+He installed a Weber lid handle on the side of the middle cooking section and added two L-shaped metal clips.
 This design allows the lid to be held in an open position or to hang down alongside the cooker.

 Note that for stability, Tim aligns the lid hanger with one of the legs on the charcoal bowl.

 Russ Turner designed this modification that allows him to hang the lid behind the cooker.
 It consists of a lid hanger and a retaining ring made from aluminum, which is strong but easy to work with.

 Here is the materials list for this project, available from The Home Depot for under $20:

 - 1/8″ thick, 2″ wide, 36″ long aluminum flat stock (1 piece)

 - 1/8″ thick, 3/4″ wide, 36″ long aluminum flat stock (1 piece)

 - 1/4″ x 5/8″ screw with nut (4 each)